youngker/apparmor-wiki/AppArmorDelegation.md

 ### Delegation can be restricted to open files

-The profile can limit the delegation to already open files using the ```object``` qualifier.
+The profile can limit the delegation to already open files using the ```open``` qualifier.
 This prevents the child task from being able to open new files that match the delegated rule.

 ```
 profile example {
   rw @{HOME}/**,

   px /usr/bin/child + {
-      object rw @{HOME}/**,
+      open rw @{HOME}/**,
   }
 }
 ```

 ### Overlapping rules can be used to control delegation

 Overlapping rules can be used to determine delegation permissions.
-The ```object``` qualifier is not accumulated like regular permissions but instead applied on a most specific match basis similar to exec rule qualifiers.
+The ```open``` qualifier is not accumulated like regular permissions but instead applied on a most specific match basis similar to exec rule qualifiers.

 ```
 profile example {
   rw @{HOME}/**,

   px /usr/bin/child + {
-      object rw @{HOME}/**,
+      open rw @{HOME}/**,
       rw @{HOME}/Downloads/*,
   }
 }